yessky/hotrun/README.md

 # node-module-hot
-node-module-hot gives you the power that modify your node modules without restarting node process. it's useful for developing node server-side.
+using `node-module-hot`, we don't need to restart node process while modifying any codes. it's useful for speed-up development.

 #### NOTICE: do not use it in production mode.

 ## Description
 with `node-module-hot`:

-you almost do not need modules like `nodemon`/`pm2`/`supervisor` to restart you node process while module were modified.
+we don't need `nodemon`/`pm2`/`supervisor` any more

-you do not need to put one bit special code in your moddules which want to be hot compiled.
+no special codes to inject into your codes

-you start developing with almost zero config for this module.
+simply configuration

 ## Install
 `npm install --save-dev node-module-hot`